mindbat/track2-functional/Functional.md

 ```

 # Conditional computation: `if` statement
 It is very common that the result of a computation depends on a condition.
-The most straightforward conditional statement in Clojue is `if`.
+The most straightforward conditional statement in Clojure is `if`.
 It has three parts: the condition, the result when the condition is true, and the result when the condition is false.
 Using it, we can compute expressions such as the absolute value of a number:
 ```clojure
 user=> (def x -5)
 #'user/x